-The North American oil and gas industry has achieved significant reductions in its cost structure in response to the material and sustained decline in commodity prices that has been experienced in recent years.
-If third-party service and other costs materially increase, this could adversely affect the Company.
-There is the risk that Paramount's exploration activities will not encounter commercially productive reservoirs, that Paramount will not recover all or any portion of its investment, and that Paramount's reserves, revenues and cash flow will decline.
+There is the risk that Paramount's exploration activities will not encounter commercially productive reservoirs, that Paramount will not recover all or any portion of its investment, and that Paramount's reserves, revenues and cash flows will decline.
 Paramount cannot provide any assurances that it will be able to find and develop additional reserves at an acceptable cost or at all.

-The successful development of oil and natural gas properties requires an assessment of recoverable reserves, future oil, NGLs and natural gas prices, operating and capital costs, potential environmental and other liabilities and the expected productivity of future wells.
+The successful development of natural gas and oil properties requires an assessment of recoverable reserves, future NGLs, natural gas and oil prices, operating and capital costs, potential environmental and other liabilities and the expected productivity of future wells.
 These assessments are inexact and, if actual results differ materially from these assessments, the Company may not recover the purchase price or development costs of a property.